-A All STEPS project work must be completed and claim forms/evidence received by ST within 12 months of the date that your grant agreement was issued.
+A All STEPS project work must be completed and claim forms/evidence received by ST by the deadline in your grant agreement.

 Should you be unable to complete or start the works, your application will not automatically be accepted for the following STEPS round, although you will be encouraged to reapply.